puppeteer/puppeteer/docs/api/puppeteer.page.__eval.md

 </td><td>

 the function to be evaluated in the page context.
-Will be passed the result of `Array.from(document.querySelectorAll(selector))` as its first argument.
+Will be passed an array of matching elements as its first argument.

 </td></tr>
 <tr><td>